Do I Need To Calibrate My PAT Tester?

 What happens during the Calibration Process?

 It's also a really good opportunity to get the latest firmware loaded (if applicable) which can offer faster operation.
-Lastly, the calibration warning message which displays on the PAT tester can now also be removed or reset.
+Lastly, the calibration warning message that may be displayed on the PAT tester can now also be removed or reset.

 During the entire process, we keep you updated every step of the way and once completed it usually takes 3-7 business days to get your tester back.